You’ve heard the old adage: The client is always right.

 Generally that’s because you’re the one stuck doing a redesign when conversions are low.
 And it’s true that some forms convert better than others.

-According to Groove Digital Marketing, short forms or progressive forms work much better for mobile users, while Convert With Content suggests using multi-step forms instead of long forms because they work better for those needing more information without sacrificing conversions.
+According to Smashing Magazine, short forms or progressive forms work much better for mobile users, while Convert With Content suggests using multi-step forms instead of long forms because they work better for those needing more information without sacrificing conversions.

 While you may not have it all memorized off the top of your head, chances are that you know from experience which forms will work in context and which ones don’t.
 (It’s okay to trust your gut, too).